r0nsha/chili/README.md

 cargo build
 ```

-**Note:** Although the compiler itself supports both Windows and Linux, the standard library is very young, and doesn't support Windows yet.
+**Note:** Although the compiler itself supports both Windows and Linux(Mac OS support is on the way), the standard library is very young, and doesn't support Windows yet.
 This will be implemented in the near future.
 Have a look at the [Tasks](#Tasks) section.

 ## Running the example: